entitiesofentities/msabuild/_posts/conf/2014-5-12-Sponsors.md

 rel: ../
 ---

-# MSA 2020 Online Event Sponsors
+# On Or About 2020: Sponsors

 ![lg middle](../assets/online/ucp.jpg)